eknigge/cloud-labs/compute-labs/azure/azure-function-with-http-trigger.md

 At this point, you have learned how to create a serverless app in Microsoft Azure using Azure Function App.
 Note that although you requested the creation of a single resource, multiple were created.

 ### Exercise #2: Create an Azure Function
 In this exercise, you will create an Azure Function.
-Azure Function is the serverless service offered by Microsoft.
+Azure Function is the serverless function service offered by Microsoft.

 1. Click on the `azfunhttplab-[initials]-fun` App Service resource.
 2. In the second left-hand navigation, in section *Functions*, click on the ![Functions button](media/azure-functions-button.png) button.